 In order to save and share data more easily, some larger tax offices set up a network server.
 If your office has more than one computer working on taxes, the desktop version of TaxSlayer Pro can be easily configured for multiple users.

 While tax preparation software is the most important software you’ll use at your tax office, it’s not the only one you need.
-From firewalls to PDF readers, you’ll need a few more products to help you work efficiently.
+You’ll need a few more products, like firewalls and PDF readers, to help you work efficiently.
 Our Tax Office Checklist will help you make sure you have everything you need to get your new office ready for tax season.

 4. Start marketing your business